Total TimePrep/Total Time: 30 min.

 - Sour cream and salsa

 - In a large cast-iron or other heavy skillet, cook beef over medium heat until no longer pink; drain.
-Stir in taco seasoning.
-In a small saucepan, cook refried beans over medium-low heat for 2-3 minutes or until heated through.
+Stir in taco seasoning; remove from skillet and set aside.
+Wipe skillet clean.

 - Spoon about 1/3 cup of beans off-center on each tortilla; top with 1/4 cup beef mixture.
 Sprinkle with cheese.
 Fold sides and ends of tortillas over filling and roll up.

 Freeze option: Individually wrap cooled burritos in paper towels and foil; freeze in a resealable plastic freezer bag.
 To use, remove foil; place paper towel-wrapped burrito on a microwave-safe plate.
 Microwave on high until heated through, turning once, 3-4 minutes.
 Let stand 20 seconds.

 Thank you for sharing this simple and quick recipe!
 As for the negative reviewers...if a recipe called for powdered gelatin would a person have to make the gelatin from scratch to legitimize the recipe??
 I think not!
 Don't be haters, enjoy it for it's simplicity!